Is Mifegymiso available in Canada?

 Action Canada has therefore been calling on all provincial and territorial governments, as well as the Federal government, to promptly ensure that the cost of medication abortion is covered under public health care.
-So far, British Columbia, New Brunswick, Alberta, Ontario, Quebec and Nova Scotia have responded to the call.
+As of November 2018, British Columbia, Alberta, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland and Labrador, PEI, Yukon and the North West Territories have responded to the call.
 The residents of the provinces that have gone ahead with a universal cost coverage program can now access Mifegymiso free of charge by showing their valid health card or, in Alberta, a proof of address.
-Four federal programs have also added Mifegymiso to their list of benefits which is a start in terms of making sure federal patients can also access medical abortion care.
+Federal programs have also added Mifegymiso to their list of benefits which is a start in terms of making sure federal patients can also access medical abortion care.

-If you live in the territories, Saskatchewan, Manitoba, PEI or Newfoundland and Labrador, universal cost coverage is not in place.
-Depending on where people are located, partial coverage is in place for some of them if they are on social assistance, or the medication is offered free of charge in limited locations.
+If you live in Nunavut, Saskatchewan or Manitoba, universal cost coverage is not in place.
+Depending on where people are located, partial coverage is in place for some people if they are on social assistance, or the medication is offered free of charge in limited locations.
 That said, the reality is that many people are still left without financial coverage and must pay out of pocket.
 This creates a two-tiered system of access to abortion care across the country where your ability to access Mifegymiso depends on your postal code and what's in your bank account.

 Of course, cost coverage for Mifegymiso matters but it is not the only thing standing in the way of people being able to access it.
 There are many other barriers that stand in the way of making Mifegymiso available for everyone in Canada, even where cost coverage is promised or in place.
 Check out our Take Action Section to see what needs to be done to ensure access to all people.